Blog

 • Use these KPIs to assess the success of your proactive strategies and make data-driven adjustments.

-How Leading Platforms Are Helping Businesses with Proactive Collections
+Leading Platforms Helping Businesses with Proactive Collections

-By leveraging AI, machine learning, and predictive analytics, organizations are optimizing their collections processes, reducing operational costs, and improving customer experiences by engaging better.
 McKinsey reports that businesses utilizing AI can reduce operational expenses by 40%, increase recoveries by 10%, and see a 30% boost in customer satisfaction (Source).
 Here’s how leading platforms are transforming collections:

 1. HighRadius: HighRadius, based in Houston, Texas, provides AI-powered automation to streamline accounts receivable processes, including credit management, billing, payments, and collections.
 Their Integrated Receivables platform uses AI, Robotic Process Automation (RPA), and Natural Language Processing (NLP) to reduce manual efforts and improve cash flow.